Tips to Help You Prepare for Open Enrollment

 Looking for a new plan this fall?
 Enrolling may be easier than you think with our tips on how to prepare for open enrollment.

 When you aren’t protected by a health plan, you might worry about getting in an accident or even going to the doctor for routine care.
-You can take steps to protect yourself from ending up without health insurance, and enrolling on a plan may be easier than you think.
+You can take steps to protect yourself, and enrolling on a plan may be easier than you think.

 Related: Confused by Insurance Terms?